 Have you ever come across the term Decision Analysis?
 It is an approach to decision making first devised at Stanford University to support robust decision making in such a setting of complexity and uncertainty.
 It consists of a framework of clearly defined processes and a set of validated tools.

 It is more of a single continuous and iterative process than a stepwise approach, but for illustrative purposes, it can be broken down into 5 steps.
 It isn’t a prescriptive approach, and single elements can be pulled out if they will be particularly helpful/relevant to the decision that needs to be made.

 This approach can embolden decision makers.
 Rather than ignoring or papering over the inherent market and product uncertainties, these are embraced and quantified by the individuals most qualified to assess them.
 A good decision does not guarantee a good outcome.
 The decision analysis approach deliberately and quantitatively assesses the risks and uncertainties and ensures they are appropriately factored into the decision.
 Whatever the outcome, a good decision maker will be able to look back at the process and be confident that, considering what was known (and not known) at the time, the decision was a good one.
 Of course, one could also argue that if the outcome is so uncertain, then it would be better not to make a decision, but that will almost always incur its own cost.

-Within the IDR Medical team we have experienced Decision Analysis practitioners and if you have a major decision looming, we would be happy to offer a free consultation on how this approach could be applied to support your product development process.
+Within the IDR Medical team we have experienced Decision Analysis practitioners and if you have a major decision of a medical device looming, we would be happy to offer a free consultation on how this approach could be applied to support your product development process.
 For more information, download our free guide to strategic decision making here.